Turn Those “Likes” Into Cash, How To Use Social Media To Make Money

 Another way to use social media to make sales, is to survey your audience.
 Once you have at least 100 followers or fans you can start to ask them questions about what they want.

 This is an invaluable tool, because surveying your social media following allows you to produce content, products, and offers that are exactly what your audience wants to buy.

 There are sites out there like Survey Monkey that allow you to get pretty in-depth with your surveying of your followers, but simply asking what they want to read about next on your blog or what they would like your next product to be can provide invaluable information going forward.

 The last thing I want to talk to you about is a tactic that only works if you already have a lot of followers.

-When you promote affiliate products you recommend a certain product, for example my friend Amanda who is a fitness model with over 100k followers on Instagram promotes a protein supplement and some sort of Detox teas.
+When you promote affiliate products you recommend a certain product, for example, my friend Amanda who is a fitness model with over 100k followers on Instagram promotes a protein supplement and some sort of Detox tea.

 If you take my advice, you’ll be turning those likes and follows into cash money, very soon.

 For more social media tips and tricks, check out a top Keynote Speaker!